Lindsay McCary, PhD

 - Clinical Adjunct Assistant Professor, Department of Pediatrics

-- Affiliate, Department of Educational Psychology, School Psychology Program
+- Affiliate Faculty, Department of Educational Psychology, School Psychology Program

 Lindsay McCary’s research focuses on the behavioral phenotype of fragile X syndrome and the FMR1 premutation including comorbidities and early developmental trajectories.
-Currently, she is the sub-investigator for a clinical trial in children and adolescents with Down syndrome.
+Other research interests include early detection of autism in high-risk populations and family-centered models of care.

 Roberts JE, Tonnsen BL, McCary LM, Caravella KE, Shinkareva SV.
 (2016).
 Brief Report: Autism Symptoms in Infants with Fragile X Syndrome.
 Journal of Autism and Developmental Disorders, 46(12):3830-3837.